AdrianMrn/wordpress-auth-tests/README.md

 RewriteRule ^(.*) - [E=HTTP_AUTHORIZATION:%1]
 ```

-### Editing wp-config.php to enable the JWT plugin.
+### Editing wp-config.php to enable the JWT plugin
 Edit your site's wp-config.php to include these lines of code *at or near the top of your file*.
 ```PHP
 define('JWT_AUTH_CORS_ENABLE', true);